Tap to inquire

-Rwanda referred to sometimes as the land of a thousand hills is a landlocked country in central Africa covering an area of about 26,338 kilometers squared.
-The country boarders Congo to the west, Burundi in the south, Uganda in the north and Tanzania in the East.
+Rwanda, often called the “Land of a Thousand Hills,” is a landlocked country in central Africa, covering an area of about 26,338 square kilometers.
+The country borders the Democratic Republic of Congo to the west, Burundi to the south, Uganda to the north, and Tanzania to the east.

-Rwanda is home to five of the Virunga ranges that is Mount Sabinyo, mount Karasimbi, Mount Bisoke, Mount Muhabura and mount Gahinga with the highest of this magnificent mountains being Karasimbi with an elevation of 4,507 meters above sea level.
+Rwanda is home to five of the Virunga ranges: Mount Sabyinyo, Mount Karisimbi, Mount Bisoke, Mount Muhabura, and Mount Gahinga.
+The highest of these is Mount Karisimbi, which stands at 4,507 meters above sea level.

-The western part of Rwanda forms part of the great rift valley known as albertine rift valley, its also home to some of the unique national parks in Africa that can be seen below.
+The western part of Rwanda is part of the Great Rift Valley, known as the Albertine Rift Valley.
+It is home to some unique national parks in Africa, as listed below:

 Volcanoes National Park Rwanda

-Volcanoes National Park is Rwanda’s top tourist destination in the country covering an area of 162 kilometers squared bordering Uganda and Congo, the park is part of the Virunga conservation area and its where you can find five of the eight Virunga volcanoes.
+Volcanoes National Park is Rwanda’s top tourist destination, covering an area of 162 square kilometers and bordering Uganda and Congo.
+The park is part of the Virunga Conservation Area and contains five of the eight Virunga volcanoes.

 Akagera National Park

-Akagera national park is characterized by savannah plains, acacia woodlands, swamps, rivers, Lakes, rolling hills and wetlands making it a habitat for wildlife.
-River Kagera that flows from the eastern boarder of the park is also the main source of water to many animals in the park such as; sitatunga antelopes, Masai giraffes, lions, Oribis, hippos, crocodiles, buffalos, bush bucks, bush pigs, spotted hyenas, aide stripped jackals and so much more including over 500 species of birds
+The park is characterized by Savannah plains, acacia woodlands, swamps, rivers, lakes, rolling hills, and wetlands, providing a diverse habitat for wildlife.
+The Kagera River, which flows along the eastern border of the park, is a vital water source for many animals, including sitatunga antelopes, Masai giraffes, lions, oribis, hippos, crocodiles, buffalos, bushbucks, bush pigs, spotted hyenas, aardvarks, and striped jackals.

 Nyungwe Forest National Park